 The problem with this approach is as follows:

-- You will need a developer to create the critical portion of your CSS that is used to render the visible part of your web page when it is first loaded.
+- You will need a developer to create the critical portion of your CSS used to render the visible part of your web page when it is first loaded.
 It is not as easy as it sounds.

-- The CSS will need to be loaded every time, rather than being served from browser cache on subsequent page loads.
+- The CSS will need to be loaded every time, rather than being served from the browser cache on subsequent page loads.
 This will cause increased latency and a slower site.

 - When updating your site’s stylesheet, you will need to clear the cache of every page.